Harmonic Oscillator#

 Answer (end)

-e.
+f.
 Gravity#

-We would now like you to modify your equations of motion to include both the force from gravity and a dissapation term.
 By running your simulation, compute the equilibrium value for masses masses=[1.0,2.0,3.0,4.0].
 Then plot the equilibrium spring location versus the mass and show that the equilbrium position is linear with the mass.
-How could you then use this information as a scale?
+You may find the equilibrium simply by averaging the position, but be sure to disregard any transient effects.

 Answer (end)